peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The number of bits in this object's value.
+* The number of bits in this object's value, except for its sign.
  Returns 0 if this object's value is 0 or negative 1.

+### GetSignedBitLengthAsInt64
+    public long GetSignedBitLengthAsInt64()
+Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of a 64-bit signed integer.
+If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.
+For example, all integers in the interval [-(2^63), (2^63) - 1], which is the same as the range of integers in Java's and.getNET()'s <code>long</code> type, have a signed bit length of 63 or less, and all other integers have a signed bit length of greater than 63.

+**Returns:**

+* The number of bits in this object's value, except for its sign.
+ Returns 0 if this object's value is 0 or negative 1.
+Returns 2^63 -
+ 1 (<code>Long.MAX_VALUE</code> in.NET or <code>Long.MAX_VALUE</code> in Java)
+ if the number of bits is 2^63 - 1 or greater.
+(Use <code>
+ GetUnsignedBitLengthAsEInteger</code> instead if the application relies on the exact number of bits.)

 ### GetSignedBitLength
     @Deprecated public int GetSignedBitLength()